 But the jokes ... oh the jokes ...
 Woeful in the extreme.
 No grooooaaannn was enough.
 This was pain-inducing humour.

 Who never gets any kisses at Christmas?
 A mistle-toad.

 Who decorates Christmas cakes in the jungle?
 Tarzipan.

 I get the Christmas cracker joke formula of : Question.
 Answer.
 Groan - but : Question.
 Answer.
 Blank expression.
 Tumbleweed moment?
 Tut, tut M&S - could do better.

 So, if you've had your fill of turkey sarnies and curry, turn over a new leftovers leaf and try this out.
-And while you're savouring this gorgeous, no fuss treat, here's my current favourite Christmas cracker joke to make you chuckle -
+And while you're savouring this gorgeous, no-fuss Bejewelled Turkey, Pistachio and Mint Couscous, here's my current favourite Christmas cracker joke to make you chuckle -

 What did Santa do when he went speed dating?
 He pulled a cracker.